DivergentClouds/tundra/readme.txt

 Compiling
 ---------
-The Tundra emulator may be compiled with the Zig master branch.
+The Tundra emulator may be compiled with Zig 0.14.0.

   cd emu
   zig build -Doptimize=ReleaseSafe